Deadly 1921 coal miner revolt in West Virginia remembered

 CHARLESTON, W.Va.
-(AP) — Fed up with poor wages, work and living conditions, thousands of coal miners a century ago marched in an effort to unionize in West Virginia, resulting in a deadly clash and the largest U.S. armed uprising since the Civil War.
+(AP) — Fed up with the deadly work and poor wages and living conditions, thousands of coal miners marched to unionize in West Virginia a century ago, resulting in a deadly clash and the largest U.S. armed uprising since the Civil War.

-On Friday, some descendants of those involved will join others in retracing the steps that culminated in the 12-day Battle of Blair Mountain.
+On Friday, some of their descendants joined others in retracing the steps that led to the 12-day Battle of Blair Mountain.
+Multiple events are planned looking back at the fight, highlighted by the 45-mile (72-kilometer) march over three days.

+“Every step you take, you just think about what kind of courage that took,” said United Mine Workers international President Cecil Roberts, whose great-uncle, Bill Blizzard, was a leader of the 1921 march as a union subdistrict state organizer.

 The miners — whites, Blacks, and European immigrants — banded together, bent on doing something about their treatment by coal operators.
-They became known as the “Red Neck Army” for the distinctive bandanas they wore around their necks.
+They became known as the “Red Neck Army” for the distinctive bandanas around their necks.

+“Those people had a specific purpose in mind,” Roberts said.
+“And they were willing to die for that.
+And because they were willing to die for that, we’ve all had a good living, a much better life than we would have had had they not gone on that march.”

-At least 16 men died before the miners surrendered to federal troops in September 1921.
+At least 16 men died and many more were injured before the miners surrendered to federal troops in September 1921.

 Bloody conflicts in the mining industry in the early 20th century, known as the West Virginia Mine Wars, have been overlooked in public schools.
-But recently Blair Mountain has received much greater attention in the public.
+But Blair Mountain has received much more attention recently.

-In 2018, the Blair Mountain Battlefield was restored to the National Register of Historic Places, protecting the site from coal operators’ destructive mountaintop removal operations.
+In 2018, the Blair Mountain Battlefield was restored to the National Register of Historic Places, protecting the site from coal operators’ mountaintop removal operations.

 “We’ve gone from when I was a teenager it not even being talked about in class to now a much greater visibility,” said Chuck Keeney, a history professor at Southern West Virginia Community and Technical College and author of “The Road To Blair Mountain.”